Time for something a little different: our first Persona Marathon entry!

 While we’re talking about saving, I want to complain about the fact that P1 on the PSP doesn’t remember your current save slot!
 I haven’t seen this kind of sloppy behaviour from a game since FFLII, which I’ll remind you is on the Game Boy.
 I’m sure this is in other PSP games as well, and shame on all of them.
 Naturally, I ended up saving over another, unrelated file before our playthrough was done, which is all you can honestly expect from a system like that!

 A problem with wandering the halls at this point in the game is that almost every conversation with your current party-members includes at least one of them telling you to go on to the hospital.
 I understand the need to remind the player what they were doing, but I generally want that sort of thing on request.
-Since your friends are often talking about other things, this doesn’t qualify.
+Since your friends are often talking about other things, this doesn’t qualify, as you never know if you’re going to get new dialogue or another irritating reminder of the main plot.
 As it stands, your trio of so-called friends essentially nag you every step of the way and eventually start to get angry at you for ignoring them!
 What an awful implementation of what should have been a good idea!

 After a while, it was time to head out of the school.
 This is rather easy to do by accident early on, considering the exit is very near the school’s front doors.
 Oh, true, an exit icon is marked there on the minimap, but the player doesn’t yet know what that symbol means unless they’ve been in the manual.
 Thankfully you can return to the school if you happen to stumble out, like so many have before you.